 - 3 tbsp flour (or arrowroot flour for gluten-free)

 - 1 1/4 cup almond or other non-dairy milk

 - Add ingredients for avocado sauce to high speed blender and blend until smooth.
 If not using a high speed blender, you may need to pulse a few times.
 Set avocado sauce aside.

 - Prepare pasta according to package directions.
 Rinse and drain cooked pasta, and return to pot.

 - While pasta cooks, prepare sauce base.
 Sauté minced garlic in measured olive oil until fragrant, about 2 minutes.
 Add in flour and whisk to combine, ensuring no lumps form.
 Slowly add in almond milk a little at a time and whisk constantly over medium high heat.
 Sauce will thicken quickly (over high heat).
 Once thickened, remove from heat, after about 2 minutes.

 - Pour avocado mixture into sauce base and whisk to combine the two.
-Taste and add salt if needed.
+Taste and add salt or more nutritional yeast if needed.
 Pour sauce over cooked pasta and stir through to combine.
-Serve immediately topped with avocado slices for garnish and your favorite vegan parmesan.
+Serve immediately topped with avocado slices for garnish, broiled tomatoes, and your favorite vegan parmesan.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 2363Total Fat: 80gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 62gCholesterol: 11mgSodium: 999mgCarbohydrates: 330gFiber: 45gSugar: 15gProtein: 95g